sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 * Red Hat Enterprise Linux 7 Server RPMs x86_64 7Server
 * Red Hat Enterprise Linux 7 Server Kickstart x86_64 7.9

+:information_source: There is no RHEL 7.10 Kickstart, thus RHEL 7.9 needs to be used in this case.

 **RHEL6**

 :information_source: RHEL 6 is only available as ELS.
 In this case the ELS repository needs to be enabled, as well as the latest available Kickstart repository